 Another thing that makes this new T100 GMT a bit less desirable than, say, their own DayNight T100 OPS Diver three-hander that they have released just last year, is the way the dial is stuffed with information: speaking frankly, you don’t need all these scales and sub-dials in a tool watch.

 To increase its water tightness, the case is equipped with a 4.00-millimeter thick sapphire crystal, as well as with screw-down chronograph push-pieces and crown.

 Given its complexity, the watch is offered at a fairly attractive price.
-At this time, the T-100 GMT sells for $2000 USD, which makes it almost as expensive as the gorgeous Perrelet Seacraft GMT, which is rated for 777 meters, but if you don’t care about brand names, logos and all this consumerist stuff and are simply looking for a timekeeper that could also be used as a real tool watch (the 60 tritium tubes that illuminate its dial even in the darkest water are nothing to sneeze at), the Daynight T-100 GMT looks like a better choice.
+At this time, the T-100 GMT sells for $2000 USD, which makes it almost as expensive as the gorgeous Perrelet Seacraft GMT, which is rated at 777 meters, but if you don’t care about brand names, logos, and all this consumerist stuff and are simply looking for a timekeeper that could also be used as a real tool watch (the 60 tritium tubes that illuminate its dial even in the darkest water are nothing to sneeze at), the Daynight T-100 GMT looks like a better choice.